dalmaer/cls-chrome-extension/README.md

 # States

-- No results for this tab: "CLS" with a [green] square
+- No results for this tab: "CLS"
 - CLS isn't available (e.g. policy doesn't allow content script injection): "CLS" with a [grey] square
 - CLS is good: Green background with score in badge
 - CLS is adequate: Yellow background with score in badge